 Our difficulty level "2" rating refers to the above-mentioned busy days, walking tours on uneven terrain, lack of handrails (public and elsewhere, ie shower stalls), and fatigue that can be caused by heat and humidity and unfamiliar food and drink.

-Well-located, heated/air-conditioned, mid-range (3 star) hotels with en suite toilet and bath throughout.
+Well-located, heated/air-conditioned, 3-5 star hotels with en suite toilet and bath throughout.